WillBrock/webdriverio-setup/README.md

 chromedriver --port=4444 --url-base=/wd/hub --verbose
 ```

-Let the terminal be open and start another one.
+Keep this terminal open and start another one so that Chromedriver continues to run.

-Setup the repo
+## Setup the repo

 ```
 cd /path/to/repo